-Mariah Carey and Nick Cannon are rumored to be on the outs.
+Mariah Carey and Nick Cannon are dunzo!
+Enjoy her best breakup anthems!

-Carey is reportedly sick of Cannon's wandering eye, and Page Six reports that the self-proclaimed Elusive Chanteuse has kicked his cheating behind to the curb, and even had hired extra security to keep him away from other girls.
+Carey was reportedly sick of Cannon's wandering eye, and Page Six reported that the self-proclaimed Elusive Chanteuse kicked his cheating behind to the curb in August, and even had hired extra security to keep him away from other girls.
 Sounds like this douchecanoe was really, uh, wild n' out, and not just in interviews where he'd reveal way too much about their sex life.

 But Mimi shouldn't worry.
 She can do so, so so much better than the most ironic talent show host ever.

 In fact, perhaps Carey should tune into her own tunes to gather up the strength to leave his sorry ass for someone better—or just to fly solo.